-November 8th 2019 is an auspicious date for the Isle of Wight Natural History & Archaeological Society as it marks 100 years since the very first meeting held in Newport in 1919.
+November 8th 2019 was an auspicious date for the Isle of Wight Natural History & Archaeological Society as it marks 100 years since the very first meeting held in Newport in 1919.

 The Society we know today was established by Frank Morey, but there was in fact an earlier version founded by Rev. Daniel Tyerman which had it continued – would have been one of the oldest such Societies in the World!
 Meetings of this earlier version were held at the Isle of Wight Institution (now the County Club above Monsoon in the High Street).